twitchard/blog/posts/2023-01-18-unicycles.markdown

 On the other hand, there's just something cool about English text that executes.
 I have to admit it.
 I hate it, but there it is.

 My point is, this is a perfectly legitimate source of developer energy.
-If the ability to write grammatical, executable English sentences gets you and your team excited to write tests, then absolutely more power to you[^4].
+If the ability to write grammatical, executable English sentences gets you and your team excited to write tests, then absolutely more power to you[^5].
 It bears repeating: the critical resource is *developer energy*, not *developer time*.
 Energy is gold, and you should seize it wherever you can find it, even if it means writing cucumber scenarios.

 ## The call to action

 This is a fairly recent shift in my thinking.
-Many practices and traditions across the industry that, a year ago, would have seemed misguided, frivolous, or pointless to me, make more sense considered in terms of "developer energy".
-For example, the people who are super dogmatic about TDD or XP, or super dogmatic about scrum, or the people who build their own freaky mechanical keyboards, or the people in [r/battlestations](https://reddit.com/r/battlestations), or the people who like dependency injection frameworks, or why web frameworks to give semantic meaning to file paths.
+Many practices and traditions across the industry that, a year ago, would have seemed misguided or pointless to me make more sense considered in terms of "developer energy".
+For example, the people who are super dogmatic about TDD or XP or Agile Methods, or obsessed with building their own elaborately customized mechanical keyboards, or the people in [r/battlestations](https://reddit.com/r/battlestations), or the people who like dependency injection frameworks, or why web frameworks to give semantic meaning to file paths.
+None of these things seem particularly practical to me, but at the same time I can also see how somebody would find them aesthetically satisfying or energizing in some way.

-So I have three calls to action:
+I have three calls to action:

 ### 1. Stop feeling guilty about the software you love.

-Don't feel bad about spending quality time with your dotfiles, or installing a fancy font with ligatures, or getting used to that fancy new mechanical keyboard.
+Don't feel bad about spending quality time with your dotfiles, or installing a fancy font with ligatures, or getting used to that fancy new mechanical keyboard, or whatever your poison is.
 Think of these things as an investment in your energy, not a distraction from your work.
 (Everything in moderation, of course).

 ### 2. Hype things up, throw some shade.

-I have a brother 13 years older who is responsible for me adopting Vim and Desktop Linux.
+I have a brother 13 years older -- it's his fault I use Vim and Desktop Linux.

 I was in my formative college years.
-He convinced me to give Vim and Linux a shot, not by giving me some sort of objective analysis of all the options for editors available.
-He did this by throwing shade on IDEs ("they make you helpless, they obscure what's really going on") and Windows ("Microsoft is an evil monopoly, proprietary software is immoral"), and hyping up Vim and Linux a bit more than they probably deserved.
+He convinced me to give Vim and Linux a shot, not by giving me some sort of objective analysis of all the options for editors available, but by throwing shade on IDEs ("they make you helpless, they obscure what's really going on") and Windows ("Microsoft is an evil monopoly, proprietary software is immoral"), and hyping up Vim and Linux a bit more than they probably deserved.

 This was a huge favor.
 I owe so much to him.

 By "throwing shade" I do not mean "bullying".
 Please don't join the wretches online who get their kicks from trying to make other people feel bad about themselves or lesser because of their choice of technology/programming language.
-But I think it's important to acknowledge that good-natured, civil hype and shade have their place.
+Good-natured, civil hype and shade have their place, though.
+Hype up what thrills you!
+Decry the mediocre, corporate-backed, optimized-for-drudgery alternatives[^7].

 If you're a beginner just entering the world of software, what you need most is energy and the motivation to learn.
 You should feel like the programming language you are learning to use is special, in some way.
 You should feel like the editor you are learning to use will let you become some sort of leet haxor.
-You should feel like you are becoming part of a tribe.
+You should feel like you are becoming part of a community, with special lore, its own brand of humor, and a superior culture.
 You need these feelings more than you need an objective picture of things, and I am lucky I had them.

 ### 3. Open your mind.
 Try impractical things.

 Have a teammate who's really eager to introduce cucumber tests?
 Have a boss who's into heavily regimented scrum?
 Have a friend who always wants to talk your ear off about their weird obsession with custom mechanical keyboards?

 You have two options.
 You can take a stand for pragmatism, make your arguments about how these really aren't the most efficient uses of time.
 Or: you can dive in.
 Write those cucumber scenarios.
 Go ham with it.
 Don't settle for plain English, unleash your inner Shakespeare!
 Lean into that Scrum stuff too.
+Throw pragmatism to the wind, find the joy in your team's favorite impracticalities, and see how much more productive you can be if you commit to *enjoying yourself*.

+---

-Hop on the unicycle and start pedalling.
+That's the post!
+Now hop on the unicycle and start pedalling.

 [^1]: I came across [this post](https://www.baldurbjarnason.com/2022/theory-building/) on Hacker News the other day, describing the act of programming as "theory-building".
 I like this frame.
 If you conceive software engineering as not just building software mechanisms, but growing the attitudes and ideas that surround those software mechanisms, it follows that the *feelings* people have about software tools can be more important than the actual technical characteristics those tools have.